Skip to content

 • Make sure there are no extra spaces

-• Generate a new key if needed
+• Generate a new token if needed: af pat create --name "New Token"

 Step 3: Deploy Your First Site